Consolidated theory of fluid thermodiffusion: Inverting the constitutive laws

 \subsection{Onsager--Fick--Fourier laws}

 Equation \eqref{Nonisothermalinverse} gives rise to a velocity-explicit form of the non-isothermal flux laws similar to isothermal equation \eqref{Fluxexplicit}.
-A thermodynamically consistent form of the generalized Fick's law is given by
+A thermodynamically consistent form of these flux laws is

+where $i$ ranges from $0$ to $n$.
 Here it should be understood that $\vec{v}_{0}^{ \psi} = \vec{v}_{0}$, because the thermal velocity $\vec{v}_0$ is not included in the kinematic constraint from equation \eqref{Generalconstraint}.
 Unlike the intuitive extension of Fick's law involving transport matrix $\bigtilde{\textbf{D}}$, the derivation of $\bigtilde{\textbf{L}}^{ \psi}$ from the Onsager--Stefan--Maxwell thermodiffusion equations ensures that the coefficient matrix in equation \eqref{Nonisothermalfluxexplicit} has consistent units, as well as being symmetric positive semidefinite and satisfying a kinematic constraint.